-ARTICLE 12 - EXPENSES
+ARTICLE 11 - EXPENSES

-- (a) Upon submission of expense reports in the prescribed form and properly supported by vouchers, where obtainable, the Employer shall pay all authorized expenses incurred by the Employee in the service of the Employer. - (b) Employees shall be compensated for the use of an automobile authorized by the Employer commencing on ratification at the rate of 39 cents per kilometre. - (c) Ownership of photographic equipment shall not be a condition of employment.
-No employee will be required to use personal photographic equipment on Company business. - (d) Effective upon ratification, depot and mailroom employees will be required to wear safety shoes.
-Employees will be reimbursed \$40.00 upon completion of their probationary period.
-Employees will be reimbursed an additional \$40.00 three months after the completion of their probationary period.
-Thereafter, these employees shall receive an annual allowance from the Employer for the purchase of approved safety shoes, to a maximum of \$80.00 per annum. - (e) Employees who are sent on Employer approved training courses will have all reasonable expenses covered, upon the production of receipts where applicable.
+- (a) Upon submission of expense reports in the prescribed form and properly supported by vouchers, where obtainable, the Employer shall pay all authorized expenses incurred by the Employee in the service of the Employer. - (b) Employees shall be compensated for the use of an automobile authorized by the Employer at the rate of thirty-nine (39) cents per kilometer, upon ratification of this agreement. - (c) Employees who are sent on Employer approved training courses, will have all reasonable expenses covered, upon the production of receipts where applicable.

-ARTICLE 13 - HEALTH AND SAFETY
+ARTICLE 12 - HEALTH AND SAFETY

-(a) The Employer agrees to furnish a clean, safe and healthy, properly heated, ventilated and lighted environment for the performance of all work.
+- (a) The Employer agrees to furnish a clean, safe and healthy, properly heated, ventilated and lighted environment for the performance of all work. - (b) The Employer agrees to provide VDT glare screens in cases where such screens are requested. - (c) A pregnant employee who normally works on VDTs shall upon request be reassigned to work that does not involve the use of VDTs when such work is available and providing the employee is competent to perform the work.
+Such reassigned employee will be paid the prevailing rate of pay for the new classification.
+When such work is not available, or if the employee is not

-- (b) The Employer agrees to provide VDT glare screens in cases where they are requested. - (c) A pregnant employee who normally works on VDTs shall upon request be reassigned to work that does not involve the use of VDTs when such work is available and providing the employee is competent to perform the work.
-When such work is not available, or if the employee is not competent to perform the work, the employee may apply for and shall be granted an early leave of absence without pay and benefits. - (d) The Employer and the Union will maintain a joint Health & Safety committee of at least four members with equal membership from both parties, in accordance with the Occupational Health and Safety Act of Ontario.
-Should the Employer conduct an official investigation following a workplace accident, the Union representative on the joint Health and Safety committee shall be invited to attend.
+- competent to perform the work, the employee may apply for and shall be granted an early leave of absence without pay and benefits. - (d) The Employer and the Union will maintain a joint health and safety committee with equal membership from both parties, in accordance with the Occupational Health and Safety Act of Ontario.
+Should the Employer conduct an official investigation following a workplace accident, the Union Representative on the joint Health and Safety committee shall be invited to attend.

-ARTICLE 14 - MISCELLANEOUS
+ARTICLE 13 - MISCELLANEOUS

-- (a) The Employer agrees to provide bulletin board space for official Union business.
-The Union agrees to consider complaints from the Employer about material that the Employer considers derogatory or defamatory. - (b) Except for columns and opinion pieces, the Employer shall not use bylines over the employee's protest. - (c) An employee's byline shall not be used over his or her protest.
-Bylines shall not be unreasonably withheld.
-Whenever substantive changes are made in a writer's story, the Employer will make a reasonable effort to discuss with the employee the proposed changes prior to publication, failing which the byline shall not be used.
-If after discussing the issue there is disagreement, the byline shall not be used over his or her protest.

-- (d) An employee shall be free to engage in any activities outside of working hours provided such activities are not in competition with the Employer, do not result in any conflict of interest and do not exploit the employee's connection with the Employer. - (e) Articles written by employees on their own time shall first be offered to the Employer for use in its publication.
-Employer acceptance or rejection of articles shall be given within five days.
-Where the Employer has rejected an article, the employee may submit it to a non-competing publication. - (f) Unless otherwise ordered by a court, the Employer shall pay all legal (Employer approved counsel) and court costs, of any action initiated against an employee by virtue of their good faith performance of employment duties when authorized and approved by the Employer.
+- (a) The Employer agrees to provide four bulletin boards on the premises and one in each bureau or off-site location for official Union business.
+The Union agrees to consider complaints from the Employer about material that the Employer considers derogatory or defamatory. - (b) An employee shall be free to engage in any activities outside of working hours provided such activities are not in competition with the Employer, do not result in any conflict of interest and do not, without permission, exploit the employee's connection with the Employer. - (c) Unless otherwise ordered by a court, the Employer shall pay all legal (Employer approved counsel) and court costs, of any action initiated against an employee by virtue of their good faith performance of employment duties when authorized and approved by the Employer.
 No employee shall lose salary or benefits for absences due to the libel action during the legal proceedings.
 An employee, upon the request of the Employer, shall be required to give up custody of and disclose to the Employer all knowledge, information, notes, records, documents, films, photographs or tapes relating to their employment together with their source thereof, such material being the property of the Employer.
 Except in the case of a court order, the Employer agrees not to release same to any other person without first thoroughly examining with the employee the reason for its release.

-(g) The Employer shall post notice of any full-time / part-time regular job opening within the bargaining unit for 5 working days so employees have an opportunity to make application.
+It is understood that the employee is permitted to keep copies of materials provided to the Employer. - (d) The Employer shall post notice of any full-time or part-time regular job opening within the bargaining unit for five (5) working days so employees have the opportunity to make application.
 Advertising for candidates to fill such vacancies may commence no sooner than the first day of posting of the notice.